freistil/freistilbox-docs/source/tech_faq/limit_access.md

+---
 title: How can I limit access to the website to authorized users?
 status: published
 zendesk-article-id: 201084425
 tags: [ htaccess htpasswd security ]
+---

-There are times like, for example, a pre-launch phase, during which you want to limit access to your website; unauthorized visitors shouldn&rsquo;t even get presented with a login page.
-In this article, you&rsquo;ll find a tutorial how to achieve this.
+Sometimes, for example during the pre-launch phase, you want to limit access to your website; unauthorized visitors shouldn't even get presented with a login page.
+In this article, you'll find a tutorial how to achieve this.
 We used the following example data:

 * Website ID: s42

 ## Enable basic HTTP authentication